jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 Not only we have "input" data, but most Irena tools will generate some "output" data - e.g., Size distribution, Unified fit model intensity vs Q, etc. These are "Irena results".

 Irena uses strictly "Folder = sample" philosophy.
-It means, that within Igor experiment (to see it grpahically, open Data Browser - in Igor menu "Data", select "Data Browser") is located folder which name repesents your sample name. **Only one data set per folder.** Most Irena operations will pick the data from this folder and if user decides to save teh results from any modeling, return proper Irena result back to this folder.
+It means, that within Igor experiment (to see it grpahically, open Data Browser - in Igor menu "Data", select "Data Browser") is located folder which name repesents your sample name. **Only one data set per folder.** Most Irena operations will pick the data from this folder and if user decides to save the results from any modeling, return proper Irena result back to this folder.
 If more than one set of data is in a folder, it is impossible to figure out which data the result belongs to.

 Data manipualtions tools, which create a new (e.g., merged) data set will create a new folder.